attacker145/LTE-modem-AT-command-tester/README.md

 LTE AT+ Command Tester
 Overview
 The LTE AT+ Command Tester is a Python-based tool designed to send, receive, and process AT+ commands for testing and configuring LTE modems.
-This project simplifies interaction with LTE modems by providing a script to automate command execution, parse responses, and log results, making it ideal for developers and engineers working on modem integration or network testing.
+This project simplifies interaction with LTE modems by providing a script to automate command execution, parse responses, and log results.
+It is ideal for developers and engineers working on modem integration or network testing.
 Features

 Send AT+ commands to an LTE modem via a serial connection.